Choquequirao, The Cradle of Gold.

 It is Peru’s main priority to build a cable car to attract more visitors every year since it is a perfect alternative site to Machu Picchu.
 Visit this magic place soon, before it gets crowded.

-Location of Choquequirao
+Meaning of Choquequirao

 History of Choquequirao

 Choquequirao is an ancient Inca settlement occupied during the 15th and 16th centuries.
-During the high Inca Empire was an important citadel that dominated the Apurimac Canyon region, Pachacuteq the 9th, Inca King was the builder of Choquequirao and his son Tupac Inca Yupanqui remodeled and expanded until it became the largest empire in SouthAmerica know as Tawantinsuyo.
+During the high Inca Empire was an important citadel that dominated the Apurimac Canyon region.
+Pachacuteq, the 9th Inca King, was the builder of Choquequirao, and his son Tupac Inca Yupanqui remodeled and expanded until it became the largest empire in South America known as Tawantinsuyo.

-The Peruvian Tourism Authority stated: “Choquequirao may be one of the entrance checkpoints of Vilcabamba and an administrative center serving political, social and economic functions.
+The Peruvian Tourism Authority stated: “Choquequirao may be one of the entrance checkpoints of Vilcabamba and an administrative center serving political, social, and economic functions.
 Its urban design follows the symbolism of the imperial capital Model and has a ceremonial place dedicated to Inti (Inca sun god)”

 In 2017 this imposing complex of stone was declared Best in Travel by the Lonely Planet travel guide.